mailtoraja18/100awsprojects/content/post/2018-05-21-api-gateway-using-swagger-and-sam/2018-03-21-api-gateway-using-swagger-and-sam.md

 <!-- more -->

 ## Overview
-This example combines AWS SAM and Swagger Notation.Review the 2 files given below and understand different aspects.Here are some things about this example.
+This example combines AWS SAM and Swagger Notation.Review the below 2 files given below and understand different aspects.Here are some things about this example.

 * When deployed , the swagger file here serves to create the API in the API Gateway.
 * The template file maps the api gateway API's to the node js methods.